Top 20 Tourist Places to Visit in Bhutan

 Khamsum Yulley Namgyal Chorten is the only pagoda in Bhutan that enshrines all kinds of protector gods.
 Each floor of it enshrines different protector gods.
 This is also unique in the world.
 In the 1990s, Ashi Tshering Yangdon Wangchuck, the third queen of Bhutan, decided to build a monument to avoid evil spirits.
 The entire project lasted eight and a half years.
 Later, this sacred religious building was regarded as a visual manifestation of the Buddha's teachings, which can always protect the peace and tranquility of Bhutan.
 Another special feature of the Kam Shayelinaye Monument is that its architectural design details are all taken from Buddhist scriptures, not technical books.
 The Khamsum Yulley Namgyal Chorten stands majestic on a prominent ridge in the Punakha Valley.
 The view of the entire Punakha Valley from the top of the tower is truly beautiful.
 The Monument is an outstanding example of Bhutanese architecture and art, as well as a jewel in the history of human religious architecture.

-Phobjikha valley is a famous glacial valley in Bhutan.
+Phobjikha valley is a famous glacial valley in Bhutan and it's one of the wonderful Bhutan tourist places.
 There are many kinds of wild animals, among which the black-necked crane is the most famous.

 In winter, the valley will welcome black-necked cranes migrating from Tibet, so it has become one of the most important nature reserves in Bhutan, and it is also a holy place for birdwatchers.
 If you can travel to Bhutan in spring when black-necked cranes return to Tibet, you will be very lucky to see a parting scene between humans and animals.
 It is said that the black-necked cranes here will hover over the Gangtey Monastery before returning, waiting for the villagers to sing the song of farewell, and flutter away.